Title

 Republic Act No. 1020 established the municipality of Linapacan in Palawan, separating it from the municipality of Coron and appointing officials until elections could be held.

-The islands of Linapacan, Cabunlaoan, Niangalao, Decabayotot, Calibanbangan, Pical, and Barangonan were separated from the municipality of Coron to create the municipality of Linapacan.
+The islands of Linapacan, Cabunlaoan, Niangalao, Decabayotot, Calibanbangan, Pical, and Barangonan were separated from the municipality of Coron, Province of Palawan.

-The seat of government of the municipality of Linapacan is in the barrio of San Miguel in the island of Linapacan.
+In the barrio of San Miguel on the island of Linapacan.

-They hold office until their successors have been elected and have qualified.
+They hold office until their successors are elected and have qualified.

-These islands were removed from the municipality of Coron and placed under the newly created municipality of Linapacan.
+The municipality of Coron (from which territory is separated) and the newly created municipality of Linapacan.

 Analyze Cases Smarter, Faster